-Settling and subsidence of the final cover system is expected to be minimal.
+Settling and subsidence of the final cover system is expected to be minimal due to the documented thickness of CCR materials (approximately 20 feet).
 Settlement on the impoundment occurs during consolidation of the CCR material, general fill material or underlying natural subsoils under new loads from grading activities.
 Saturated CCR material may settle under the additional loading from grading activities and cover materials.
-This settlement may occur for the duration of grading activities and is expected to be minimized once the final cover system is installed.
+Therefore, settlement may occur for the duration of grading activities, but the amount of settlement is expected to be reduced once the final cover system is installed and construction is complete.
 General fill will be placed in a controlled manner to minimize post-cover system installation settlement.

-Slope stability and mass stability of the covered-in-place material will be analyzed during completion of the final design.
-Instability of the cover system is not anticipated, based on the relatively flat sloping grades.
-The stable cover system design concept will minimize the need for excessive future maintenance.
+Slope stability and mass stability of the covered-in-place material will be analyzed during development of the final design.
+Instability of the cover system is not anticipated, based on the anticipated flat grades.
+A stable cover system design concept will minimize the need for excessive future maintenance.